dcos/dcos-docs/1.10/installing/custom/node-cluster-health-check.md

 menu_order: 1000
 ---

 Node and cluster health checks provide information about your cluster, including available ports, Mesos agent status, and IP detect script validation.
-The checks are defined during installation in the config.yaml file and can be run by connecting to individual DC/OS nodes via SSH.
+A health check is a shell command that reports the status of a DC/OS cluster or node via its exit code.
+You can write your own custom health checks or use the predefined checks.

-## Cluster Checks
+# Predefined Health Checks
-Cluster checks report the health status of the entire DC/OS cluster.
-Cluster checks are available across your cluster on all nodes.
-Common cluster checks include:
+DC/OS includes a set of predefined builtin health checks for DC/OS core components.
+These builtin checks include:

-- Is the Mesos leader is present?
+- All DC/OS components are healthy.
-- Does ZooKeeper have quorum?
+- The XZ utility is available.
-- Can a framework register with Mesos and run a task?
+- The IP detect script produces valid output.

-You can discover which cluster checks have been defined by SSHing to your cluster node and running this command: `/opt/mesosphere/bin/dcos-shell dcos-diagnostics check cluster --list`.
+- The Mesos agent has registered with the masters.

-## Node Checks
+# Custom Health Checks
-Node checks report the status of individual nodes after installation.
-Node checks can be run post-installation by connecting to an individual node via SSH.
+Custom checks are checks written by a user and specified when installing DC/OS in the config.yaml file.
+Custom checks should be written for non-core DC/OS components.
+Health checks for DC/OS core components are included out-of-the-box as [predefined health checks](#predefined-health-checks).
+For example, you can write custom health checks for:

-You can view which node checks have been defined by SSHing to your cluster node and running this command: `/opt/mesosphere/bin/dcos-shell dcos-diagnostics check node-poststart --list`.
+-  The DC/OS service is healthy

-# Creating Custom Health Checks
+-  The local mounts on nodes are healthy

-Define your custom health checks in the `custom_checks` configuration parameter.
-You can reference any executable on the filesystem.
-If it's an absolute path (e.g., if you have an executable in `/usr/bin/`), you can go specify it directly in the `cmd`.
-If reference an executable by name without an absolute path (e.g., `echo` instead of `/usr/bin/echo`), the system will look for it by using this search path, and use the first executable that it finds: `/opt/mesosphere/bin:/usr/bin:/bin:/sbin`.
+## Creating Custom Health Checks

-A custom health check must report its status as one of the exit codes shown in the table below.
-Optionally the checks can output a human-readable message to stderr or stdout.
+Custom health checks are binary files that you create and store on your filesystem.
+A custom health check must report its status as one of the exit codes shown in this table.

 | Code         | Status   | Description                                       |
 |--------------|----------|---------------------------------------------------|